EI-CoreBioinformatics/mikado/docs/Scoring_files.rst

 these metrics must be equivalent in all the inputs and are by default initialised to "0" when a transcript does not have an attribute defining the metric.
 The default initialisation value can be overridden in the scoring file.

+Attribute metrics along with the required **rescaling** parameter, can define an *rtype* parameter as one of (float, int or bool) which will be used to cast the value of the attribute internally.
+Currently the types available are: integers (int), reals (float) and booleans (bool).
+The *rtype* will define how the value in the attribute will be represented or treated internally in mikado, i.e an attribute has a value of "3.2" but the *rtype* is defined as int, this value will be casted from a real number to an integer which usually in python just truncates to "3" for any number between 3 and 4.
-Attribute metrics along with the required **rescaling** parameter, can define a *rtype* parameter as one of (float, int or bool) which will be used to cast the value of the attribute internally, and a *percentage* boolean which indicates that the values are in the 0-100 range and enables a transformation to the 0-1 range so that these can be used as 'raw' scores (see the :ref:`scoring algorithm section <_scoring_algorithm>`).
+If the type was treated as a 'float' the internal value in mikado for this attribute would be "3.2", finally were this parameter's *rtype* be defined as bool it's value internally in mikado would be 'True' which is the case for any number not equal to "0".
+Finally, a *percentage* boolean which indicates that the values are in the 0-100 range and enables a transformation to the 0-1 range so that these can be used as 'raw' scores (see the :ref:`scoring algorithm section <_scoring_algorithm>`).

 An example for the usage of these metrics could be::